 What type of bike may I ride in the GranFondo?

 And aero bars?
-We DO NOT recommend these for boatloads of reasons, not the least of which is that they just won’t be helpful to you on a course like this.
-Using them on the flatter stretches in the pack is touchy at best and dangerous at worst, not to mention redundant when riding with 7499 other cyclists breaking the wind for you.
+We DO NOT recommend these for several reasons, not the least of which is that they just won’t be helpful to you on a course like this.
+Using them on the flatter stretches in the pack is touchy at best and dangerous at worst (not to mention redundant), when riding with thousands of other cyclists providing a wind break.

 Non-standard wheel sizes also present a big risk as these roads are, at times, chock-full of cracks or potholes and anything smaller than what we’ve normally planned for can present a risk to you and those around you.
 Potholes and irregularities introduced by Sonoma County’s dynamic, earthquake-prone (i.e. mobile) landscape have a much easier time taking down somebody with smaller wheels.
 Be aware of this.